Be Set Free

-Be Set Free

 The track starts from high on the Motu Road, 17km from Motu and 38km from the Opotiki coast.
 On the Pakihi you have no significant uphills to tackle and the surface is generally well formed.
 However, in places the track is narrow with big drop-offs to the side.

-Often, especially on the lower section, there are rockfalls and rock debris.
+Often, especially on the lower section, there is usually rock debris on the track.
 This is a back-country track in challenging terrain.

 If you are a nervous rider, you may wish to consider riding the Motu Road Trail instead, or, doing the Pakihi as a walk.

 From the Motu Road, the top half (11km) of the Pakihi Track is a steady downhill, dropping about 400 metres altitude to the Pakihi Hut, where a short side track to the hut cuts off to the hut.
 The hut is a great lunch spot and you can stay the night for a true bush experience.
 There's a basic toilet and easy access to the pretty stream.

 After leaving the hut, you reach a suspension bridge over the Pakihi stream.
 Look for the adjacent remains of the original Pakihi bridge, built in 1913/14 and destroyed in 1918.